brettmarl/wct-status/README.md

 # WATER SOURCES - July 15
 All creeks and rivers are running very low due to unusually dry conditions, but water is still available at major creeks and campsites.
 The Black River (KM8), Cheewhat River(KM36), and Adrenaline Creek (KM55) should be avoided due to their bad taste.
 A limited amount of filtered water may be available at the Pachena Point Lightstation.
 Please ask the Lightkeepers if you need water.

-# KLANAWA CABLE CAR - July 10
-A gravel bar has formed across the mouth of the Klanawa River allowing hikers to bypass the cable car.
-All other cable cars can be skipped due to low water levels in creeks.

 # FIRE BAN - June 6
 All fires are prohibited until futher notice.
 Hikers must use campstoves for cooking.